0xBoringWozniak/geneticOptimizer/README.md

 where (x_best, y_best), (x_better, y_better), (x_good, y_good) are selected individs.

 A mutation can be chosen randomly in any gens (it can be configured in method startGA_with_statistics).
-A zero-generation fill with random float numbers in [-chromosoms_number / 2, chromosoms_number).
+A zero-generation fill with random float numbers in [-chromosomes_number / 2, chromosomes_number).
 Results are shown in the screen and also are saved in 'GA-statistics.txt'.